 You should ensure that your login pages are protected with HTTPS, or some other equivalent level of protection.
 Failure to do so will mean that anyone who is in a position to intercept network traffic can obtain passwords and may be able to carry out replay attacks.
-You should also consider that many browsers now mark pages that require secure input (such as login pages) as insecure if they are delivered over HTTP.
+You should also consider that browsers now mark pages that require secure input (such as login pages) as insecure if they are delivered over HTTP, and many browsers now mark all pages delivered over HTTP as insecure.